Paul Mazerolle

 Paul Mazerolle (born 1964 or 1965) is a Canadian criminologist and university administrator.
-Born in Fredericton, New Brunswick, he currently serves as the president and vice-chancellor of the University of New Brunswick, and has previously served as an administrator at Griffith University in Queensland, Australia.
+Born in Fredericton, New Brunswick, he served as the president and vice-chancellor of the University of New Brunswick, and has previously served as an administrator at Griffith University in Queensland, Australia.
 Mazerolle has also been an assistant professor at the University of Cincinnati's Department of Criminal Justice.

 Early life and career

 Mazerolle was born in Fredericton, New Brunswick, to parents Kay and Rowan Mazerolle.
 In 1984, at the age of 19, he was a competitive hockey player and goaltender for the Northside Pizza Delight Caps in the Southern New Brunswick Junior Hockey League, while studying at the University of New Brunswick.
 Previously, he left as a hockey player for St. Thomas University.
 In 1989, Mazerolle received his Bachelor of Arts in sociology at the University of New Brunswick.
 The following year, he studied in the United States where he earned a Master of Science in criminal justice at Northeastern University, and in 1995 he earned his PhD in criminology at the University of Maryland.
 At the time of receiving his PhD, he was an assistant professor at the University of Cincinnati's Department of Criminal Justice.